kashvira-softwares/WMS/README.md

 - *Stock Take
 - *Price Master
 - *Billing
-- *Emails functionality (Sending emails to customers for GRN, Dispatch, Stock Status, etc)
+- *Emails functionality (Sending emails to customers for GRN, Dispatch, Stock Status, Invoice etc)

 Features marked with * are available in standard/premium editions of KS-WMS.